Breaking Down GGR and NGR

 Since NGR is impacted by so many factors and is largely dependent on how aggressive an operator is with their bonuses and promotions, it is not a great metric for revenue sharing agreements, but rather as a in-house KPI for operators.

-How does GGR or NGR affect me as a prospective operator?
+How can GGR or NGR affect operators?

 The 3 most important things prospective operators should consider when reviewing the fee structures of their online casino software or sportsbook providers are:

 - How much GGR they will be sharing with their iGaming technology provider as part of their partnership, since GGR is akin to Gross Revenue.
 Just a couple percentage points in GGR can have a significant impact on their bottom line.
 Since GGR is the gross revenues before any expenses, the percent paid in GGR has a multiplying effect on an operator’s bottom line.
 As an example, an operator is paying 15% of their GGR to their iGaming technology provider, while having margins of 25%.
 If this operator were to be paying 10% in GGR instead of 15%, it would improve their profitability significantly since each percentage point in GGR would boost their bottom line by 4%.
 In this example, the operator would increase their net profit by 20% just by paying 5% less in GGR!

 - Many iGaming technology providers have a monthly minimum.
 This means that even if an operator has a down month where they did not generate their usual wagered volume, they could potentially end up owing more money than they generated to their technology provider.
 Due to this, ask your betting technology provider if they have any special clauses that can acommodate that type of situation